aiyyer/MEA217/assets/files/MEA_217-Lecture_nov13.md

 # Activity 1: Quiz
 - Please navigate to moodle and take **Quiz 3**

-# Activity 2: Synthesis of basic matplotlib functuions
+# Activity 2: Synthesis of basic matplotlib functions

 - At this point, you have been introduced to matplotlib and seaborn.
 Lets do a quick review by following along an example code
 - Download the file **seaborn_matplotlib_demo.ipynb** from moodle.
 Look under code and data section and today's date (Nov 13),